pramode/Python-and-LaTeX-Book/src/chap5.rst

 Exercises
 ----------
-   1) Refer your maths textbook and find out the polar equation of the curve called a *cardiod*.
-Try to plot the *cardiod* using Python.
+   1) Refer your maths textbook and find out the polar equation of the curve called a *cardioid*.
+Try to plot the *cardioid* using Python.

    2) Try to plot a circle in polar coordinates.